sinemyildiz314/bestwavessurfingclub.com/readme.md

 * Accessibility: Make sure the website is reaching accessibility standards by using symentic HTML and ARIA across its design.
 Such as when adding images, forms, CTA buttons etc.

 ## 6. Functionality:
  * Newsletter Signup: A pop-up form to capture leads (name, surname, email, comment).
-    - Image Gallery: Visually engaging gallery with high-quality images and links to relevant pages.
+ * Image Gallery: Visually engaging gallery with high-quality images and links to relevant pages.
-    - Contact Form: Implemented a contact options on the contact.html page, providing users with the following options:
+ * Contact Form: Implemented a contact options on the contact.html page, providing users with the following options:
      - Direct Email: Clicking the "Email Me" link opens the user's default email client.
      - Phone Call: A clickable phone number link allows users to initiate a call directly from the page.
-       - WhatsApp: A WhatsApp contact button is available on all pages for instant messaging."
+     - WhatsApp: A WhatsApp contact button is available on all pages for instant messaging.
+     - Map: Interactive map with embedded links to multiple locations.
+Click on the hotel logo, restaurant icons, or direction markers to access specific information or directions.

 # 2. Site Map
 ## Visual Diagram inside ./images/